 St. John’s would love for you to get involved!

 If it weren’t for our volunteers, St John’s would not be what it is today.
-We offer many ways to get involved at the church and in surrounding communities.
+Some of our Ministries & Outreach Programs are “in-house,” as in helping within our wall, and some outreaches are where we support and serve the surrounding communities.

 Our Altar Guild sets up the altar and the rest of the church for services.
 The guild’s services include changing and washing the altar linens and vestments as needed, updating the hymn board, and after-service clean-up.